fevpallar/fevpallar/README.md

 With _5 languages_ above I'm comfortable with various platforms from _backend_, _mobile_ through _dekstop_, way down.. into kernel level

-Currently, filling in time as a _farmer_ in my hometown, I'll work as a typer again soon (well, i think so..)

 </td>